Project Directory Structure

 }

-Configuration directories can be copied freely inside the project and between other projects.
+Configuration directories can be copied freely within the project and between projects.
 Their IDs are stored in the manifest.
-So after the copy & paste, make sure to run the persist command, which generates a new ID for the configuration and saves it in the manifest.
+After copying, run the persist command to generate a new ID for the configuration and update it in the manifest.

 Configuration Rows

-The directory structure of configuration rows is the same as the configuration itself.
-The component configuration contains a directory rows that includes a directory for each row.
-That directory contains config.json, description.md and meta.json.
+The directory structure for configuration rows is identical to that of configurations.
+The component configuration includes a rows directory, which contains a subdirectory for each row.
+Each row directory includes config.json, description.md, and meta.json.

 Example of meta.json: